 Give review teams access to all ICANN internal documents

-Require the ICANN board to approve and implement review team recommendations, including recommendations from previous reviews.
+Require the ICANN Board to approve and implement review team recommendations, including from previous reviews.

 In Bylaws Article IV, add a new section for Periodic Review of ICANN Execution of Key Commitments, with an overarching chapeau for the way these reviews are conducted and then one subsection for each of the four current Affirmation Reviews.